Daym3l/bellotero/README.md

 ```

-- Run the depjoy script.
+- Run the deploy script.
 ```
  npm run prod

 ```
-  Open [http://localhost:5000](http://localhost:5000) to view it in the browser.
+ - Open [http://localhost:5000](http://localhost:5000) to view it in the browser.